galexrt/dellhw_exporter/README.md

 ```

 ### Environment variables
-For the description of the env vars, see the above equivalent flag.
+For the description of the env vars, see the above equivalent flags.

 ```
 DELLHW_EXPORTER_COLLECTORS_ENABLED
 DELLHW_EXPORTER_COLLECTORS_OMR_REPORT